-Created by Chuck Hull in 1984, the 3D printer is a device that creates a physical object from a digital model by layering materials.
-3D printers use materials such as metal alloys, polymers, plastics, or even food ingredients.
+Created by Chuck Hull in 1984, the 3D printer is a device that creates a physical object from a digital model by layering materials (e.g., filament).
+3D printers use polymers, plastics, metal alloys, or food ingredients.

 Application of 3D printers

 3D printers are used in many industries, like aerospace engineering, dentistry, archaeology, biotechnology, and information systems.
-As an example, a 3D printer might be used in the field of archaeology to physically reconstruct ancient artifacts that have been damaged over time.
+For example, a 3D printer might be used in archaeology to physically reconstruct ancient artifacts that were damaged over time.

 How does it work?

-An object's design usually begins in a CAD (computer aided design) software system, where its blueprint is created.
-The blueprint is then sent from the CAD system to the printer in a file format known as STL (short for "stereolithography").
-The printer then reads the blueprint in cross sections and begins the process of recreating the object layer-by-layer, as it appears in the computer aided design.
-Pictured below is a model of 3D printer called the FlashForge.
+An object's design usually begins in a CAD (computer-aided design) software system, where its blueprint is created.
+The blueprint is then sent from the CAD system to the printer in an STL (stereolithography) file format.
+The printer then reads the blueprint in cross sections and recreates the object layer-by-layer, as it appears in the CAD.
+Pictured below is a model of a 3D printer called the FlashForge.